 In short, trading with VFSC brokers do not provide any kind of guarantees regarding company sustainability, and even worse, do not have any kind of protection to protect the clients from fraud or scam.
 The VFSC regulation and Vanuatu itself might be an attractive opportunity to open a business, but it is not favorable for traders or investors.

 Which One is the Most Recommended?

 Financial regulators play an important role in the regulation and oversight of forex brokers.
-So when it comes to the point of choosing the best firm to trade with, other than benefit and facilities, traders should also consider selecting brokerages from reputable jurisdictions that maintain a sustainable level of protections.
+So when it comes to the point of choosing the best firm to trade with, other than benefits and facilities, traders should also consider ing brokerages from reputable jurisdictions that maintain a sustainable level of protection.
 The financial investment and trading itself require the strictest overseeing by the industry authorities.
 Otherwise, the risks may incur traders to lose money under fraud or scams.